 Not sure surgery is right for you?
 Don't be afraid to get another doctor's view.
 Look for someone who specializes in treating your condition.

 You may need a little help getting around after surgery, so ask your family and friends for support.
 As you recover, let yourself be pampered and cared for.
 And for the first evening, be sure there’s a responsible adult who can stay overnight with you at home.

 Before your surgery, make sure you have plenty of healthy foods and drinks in your home.
 That way you won't have to worry about shopping during your recovery.

 Don't have time?
 Ask friends or family to help out.

 Dressing can sometimes be a challenge as you recover.
 If your surgery affects your movement, look for soft, loose clothes that are easy to put on and take off.
-Elastic-waist or loose-fitting pants and shirts that button, rather than pullovers, may be easiest to wear.
+Elastic-waist or loose-fitting pants and shirts that button, rather than pullovers, may be easier to wear.

 Anesthesia can cause vomiting during or after an operation.
-Your body normally prevents you from inhaling food you spit up, but anesthesia can stop these reflexes from working.
+Your body normally keeps you from inhaling food you spit up, but anesthesia can stop these reflexes from working.
 This can cause choking and other complications after surgery.
 So make sure you follow your doctor's instructions about when to stop eating or drinking.